isc-projects/stork/doc/user/install.rst

 The dependencies that need to be installed to build the Stork sources are:

  - Rake
- - Java Runtime Environment (only if building natively, not using Docker)
+ - Java Runtime Environment 11 or newer (only if building natively, not using Docker)
  - Docker (only if running in containers; this is needed to build the demo)
  - Python 3.10 or newer (only if building natively, not using Docker)